getsentry/sentry-php/docs/integrations/laravel.rst

     $ composer require sentry/sentry-laravel

-If you're on Laravel 5.4 or earlier, you'll need to add the following to your ``config/app.php``:
+If you're on Laravel 5.4 or earlier, you'll need to add the following to your ``config/app.php`` (for Laravel 5.5+ these will be auto-discovered by Laravel):

 .. code-block:: php